 Stop overpaying on cable and reduce your bills.
-Try these 7 easy tricks to lower your cable bill today and keep your family's money at home where it belongs.
+Lower your cable bill with 10 money-saving tips and keep your family's money at home where it belongs.

 1. Negotiate a Lower Cable Rate

 The Federal Communications Commission reports cable rates have continually risen close to 150% over the past 15+ years.
 Lower your cable bill with some negotiation tactics.

 Competition is fierce now with multiple cable operators to choose from and satellite TV providers and streaming services who would love to have your business.

 A simple phone call to your cable company about your cable bill can often lead to you getting more services for less than what you're currently paying.

 All those little charges that appear on your monthly cable bill add up.
 Do you know where every dollar is going?
 Beware of cable fees hiding in plain sight because they can cost you a fortune.

 Call your cable operator to talk about the fees.
 You may be surprised that while you've been trying to stretch your family's paycheck, you've been paying for channel packages and other non-essentials.
 Eliminate these unnecessary fees to lower your cable bill significantly.

 Track your family's viewing habits for one week.
 Write down every channel they watch and for how long.

 You'll often find you've been paying for hundreds of channels every month when your family only watches five.
 Take this information to your cable company to see if they'll cut you a deal on viewing packages that include your family's favorite channels but without you overpaying for the hundreds of other channels offered.